 A true waitlist means that all candidates have been ranked and offers have been extended.

-To ensure that a class is completely filled, the official waitlist is typically 1-2x the capacity of a class, though the list could include everyone who wasn’t outright rejected.
+To ensure that a class is completely filled, the official waitlist is typically 2-3x the capacity of a class depending on the class size and the history of how deeply into the waitlist ranks a program has gone in the past, though the list could include everyone who wasn’t outright rejected.

 Candidates who place beyond an individual program’s cushion will receive rejections once offers and waitlist notifications have been sent.
 Or, if there’s no cutoff for a program’s list, everyone hangs out in a giant queue for a while.